i-harbor/rados_io/README.md

-## Connect to the ceph cluster through the go-ceph module and implement the I/O between redos and bytes(RAM)
+## Connect to the ceph cluster through the [go-ceph](https://github.com/ceph/go-ceph) and implement the I/O between redos and bytes(RAM)

 ### Compile the go scripts to dynamic library(.so) by the module Cgo in Goland.
 `go build -buildmode=c-shared -o /python/xxx.so xxx.go `